AmyBalog/Amy-s-Recipes/README.md

 8. Click on Properties again and scroll down to the Static Website Hosting, there is a Bucket website endpoint URL
 9. Copy the URL and paste it into a browser.
 You now have access to your website.

-Add Route 53
+**Step 5: Add Route 53**
    - This will provide DDoS protection, a custom URL, and redirection
    - AWS does charge for this feature
 1. Go to the Route 53 console
 2. Click Registered domains in the left column to first register a domain name
 3. Add the domain to the cart and register your information